marymaksemos/Refridge/README.md

     To use the app, follow these steps:

             Plan your meals for the week using the meal planner feature.
-            Use the food inventory tracker to keep track of the items you already have on hand
+            Use the food inventory tracker to keep track of the items you already have on hand.

 Contact Us:

-    If you have any questions or feedback about our app, please email us
+    If you have any questions or feedback about our app, please email us.